What Are Razor Bumps?

 The most common drugs used to treat razor bumps are:

-- Benzoyl peroxide, especially when combined with alpha hydroxy acid
+- Benzoyl peroxide, especially when combined with either glycolic acid or salicylic acid4

 - Topical retinoids